nichenqin1001/lettering/README.md

 </script>
 ```

+Once you construct a new object, you get the control of text inside element.

 The text in the element will start type automatically.

 **Note:** Child Nodes inside the element will be ignored, only text typed.